Sequential nonabsorbing microwave single-photon detector: Introduction

 The line between the continuous-mode and the sequential detectors is often blurred, however, as the continuous-mode detectors can also be operated sequentially where the sequence consists of ``interrogation off'' and ``interrogation on''.
 This is the mode that is used for the calculation of one of the often used figures of merit for the single-photon detectors -- the distinguishability (also known as ``measurement fidelity''), which is the probability of correctly distinguishing between zero and one photon.
 Operationally, this is because the contribution of the signal due to an incident photon is finite, but the contribution of the (quantum and technical) noise can always be increased by making the interrogation time longer.
 Therefore, the best distinguishability value is obtained when the interrogation starts from the arrival time of the incident photon and continues until some later time that is determined by the response of the detector.
-The equivalence of the distinguishability is important for the comparison of the sequential detector proposed in this Letter, its closest analogue among the continuous-mode detectors~\cite{fan_prb14}, and also the similar proposals~\cite{sathoyamoorthy_prl14,royer_prl18}.
+In some cases, the proposals, which we call continuous-mode here, are not even analysed as such, and only their sequential mode of operation is quantified by calculating the distinguishability~\cite{fan_prb14, sathoyamoorthy_prl14}.
+Even for the cases when the quantitative continuous-mode analysis is done~\cite{royer_prl18}, the distinguishability is usually playing a very prominent role in the analysis.
 The reported distinguishabilities are in the range 70\%-96\%.
-Compared to those proposals, our proposed detector can no longer be operated in a continuous mode but achieves a better distinguishability.
+Compared to those proposals, our proposed detector can no longer be operated in a continuous mode but achieves higher distinguishability with less experimental complexity (in terms of the number of artificial atoms).

+In the telecom wavelengths, operation of the continuous-mode detectors in the sequential mode (usually called the gated mode) is widely practiced in quantum communication~\cite{gisin_rmp02,zhang_light15} to reduce noise~\cite{ribordy_appl_opt_98}.
+In general, the photon's arrival time at the detector can be determined whenever the photon's emission time is known, and the path length between the source and the detector is constant.
+Both assumptions hold true for a typical setup involving microwave photons and superconducting circuits, where deterministic single-photon sources are available~\cite{forn_diaz_prapplied17,zhou_prapplied20}, and the photons are routed by fixed transmission lines.
+Hence, sequential operation is usually possible, and our results suggest that a sequential detector that is designed to fully exploit the knowledge of the photon's arrival time is preferable over the continuous-mode detectors that are operated in the sequential mode.